Land3r/NGordat-ControlPanel/back/README.md

 This software uses Google Cloud Platform (GCP) for using SpeechToText features ([Cloud Speech-to-Text API](https://cloud.google.com/speech-to-text/docs/reference/rest/)).
 A Google account with a configured Google Cloud Platform account configured is required.

-You must create a service account under GCP, [enable the speech to text api] for this user(https://cloud.google.com/speech-to-text/), and [generate the credentials for the service account and register it on the host platform](https://todo)

 <aside class="warning">
 Note that you will need a credit card to register, despite the free credit provided.
 </aside>

+You must create a service account under GCP, [enable the speech to text api](https://cloud.google.com/speech-to-text/) for this user, and [generate the credentials for the service account](https://todo)

+Finally register the OAuth service account on the host platform
+>Store the file in a secure filepath on the host filesystem.
+>Register the file path in an environment variable named **GOOGLE_APPLICATION_CREDENTIALS** :
+>>Example:
+>>GOOGLE_APPLICATION_CREDENTIALS | C:\Users\ngordat\Documents\GitHub\NGordat-ControlPanel\back\GCP\Controlpanel-e29cb429f0d9.json